MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/create-custom-api-solution.md

 ## Step 6: Compress the files to create a new solution file

-1. Return to the folder where you extracted the original solution file in [Step 2: Extract the contents of the solution](#step-2-extract-the-contents-of-the-solution)
+1. Return to the folder where you extracted the original solution file in [Step 2: Extract the contents of the solution and update the version](#step-2-extract-the-contents-of-the-solution-and-update-the-version)
 1. Select all the extracted files and the **customapis** folder you created.

     :::image type="content" source="media/selected-solution-files.png" alt-text="The selected solution files":::